Stable Names

 Do you need a mount?

-Traveling the lands of Faerûn can be taxing, especially without the assistance of a mount to carry the loot you refused to leave behind.
-Whether you are looking for a horse, camel, or even an elephant, a stable can be the most reliable place to find your next loyal carrying companion.
+Traveling the lands of Faerûn can be taxing, especially without the assistance of a mount to carry the loot so many adventurers often refuse to leave behind.
+Whether looking for a horse, camel, or even an elephant, a stable can be the most reliable place to find your loyal plunder-carrying companion.
 Not all equine establishments are created equal, and not all towns may have the resources or need for such a building.
-However, if you are lucky enough to happen upon a well-maintained stable, you may be surprised at what may await you inside.
+However, those with enough luck or careful planning to happen upon a well-maintained stable might discover a fantastic would-be beastly friend.
+And, with enough care, patience, and coin, a creature that could become an invaluable addition to the team.

-Beyond the previously mentioned beasts of burden, a stable can provide other animals as well.
-Mules, mastiffs, ponies, and warhorses are common, and each has a unique speed, carrying capacity, and cost.
+Beyond the previously mentioned beasts of burden, a stable can provide various other working animals.
+Mules, mastiffs, ponies, and warhorses are the most common in larger cities, and each has a unique speed, carrying capacity, and associated cost.
 Exotic or rare animals may also be available depending on your location and the flexibility of your game master.
-If you find yourselves in need of a way to traverse the misty skyward realm of the cloud giants, a nearby metropolis may provide flying mounts like pegasi, griffons, and hippogriffs.
-Similarly, a coastal city might have just what you need to traverse the briny deep, like a giant sea horse or reef shark.
+If you need a way to traverse the misty skyward realm of the cloud giants, a nearby metropolis may be the perfect place to find flying mounts like pegasi, griffons, and majestic hippogriffs.
+Similarly, a coastal city might have just what the party needs to traverse the briny ocean depths, like a giant sea horse or reef shark.

 What else does a stable sell?

-Like owning a pet in real life, your newly made friend will also require care and outfitting.
-Though it can be expensive, a stable can help provide you with many different helpful items.
-They may not stock everything you’re looking for, but some of the options made available to you may include feed, shoes, saddles, bridles, blankets, bags, reins, harnesses, and sometimes even various wagons.
-What you need will depend on your unique adventure, and what you pay may rely on a carefully rolled charisma check.
+Like owning a pet in real life, a player's newly made friend often requires more than simple food and water.
+Though it can be expensive, a stable can help provide players with many helpful items.
+Though they may not stock everything a player may imagine, standard options often include various types of feed, shoes or foot protection, saddles, bridles, blankets, bags, reins, harnesses, and sometimes even explicitly designed wagons or carts.
+What a player needs will depend on their unique adventure, and what they pay may rely on what remains in their coin pouch and a carefully rolled charisma check.

-Once you’ve taken the time to carefully select the creature that best suits you, and purchase all that they need to help you on your quest, don’t forget to choose a name that best suits them.
+And, of course, once a character has taken the time to carefully select the creature that best suits their needs and purchase all the animal may require to assist the party, they'll need to choose a name that best fits their new faithful companion.

 Looking for more D&D Shops?